aayla-secura/xxxpwn_smart/README.md

   * Predictive text
   * Multithreading not working yet (TO DO)
-  * Detect if HTTP, only change headers if HTTP (and if double newline
-  * is present, do not match header names in body)
+  * Detect if HTTP, only change headers if HTTP (and if double newline is present, do not match header names in body)
   * Limit the number of characters to get for a node/attribute name
-  * Limit the number of characters to get for a node/attribute contents
+  * Limit the number of characters to get for node/attribute content
   * Allow IP instead of hostname (Host header will not be updated)
   * Match on content length (min/max/exact) instead of string
   * Match string only in headers/body